Wittmaxi/ZENeural/README.md

 ```
 It includes the integral package.

-Also, you need to àdd the compilation argument lpthread to your compiler like so:
+Also, you need to add the compilation argument lpthread to your compiler like so:

 ```
 g++ main.cpp -lpthreads -o out